 The financial statements of KPE were prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and are presented in U.S. dollars.
 On October 16, 2007, KPE received a letter from the Netherlands Authority for the Financial Markets ("AFM") in which the AFM granted KPE special dispensation from the requirement to prepare financial statements in accordance with Dutch GAAP and International Financial Reporting Standards so long as KPE's financial statements are prepared in accordance with U.S. GAAP.
 Prior to the receipt of this letter, KPE's financial statements were prepared in accordance with U.S. GAAP pursuant to a temporary approval from the AFM.
 KPE utilizes the U.S. dollar as its functional currency.
+Effective January 1, 2009, Dutch law allows certain issuers with a statutory seat outside the European Economic Area, such as KPE, to prepare their financial statements in accordance with U.S. GAAP.

-Because KPE does not hold a controlling interest in the Investment Partnership and because of the exclusion for investment companies included in Financial Accounting Standards Board ("FASB") Interpretation No. 46, Consolidation of Variable Interest Entities, as amended by Interpretation No. ("FIN") 46(R), KPE does not consolidate the results of operations, assets or liabilities of the Investment Partnership in its financial statements.
+Because KPE does not hold a controlling interest in the Investment Partnership and because of the exclusion for investment companies included in Financial Accounting Standards Board ("FASB") Interpretation No. 46, Consolidation of Variable Interest Entities, as amended by Interpretation No. ("FIN") 46(R), as amended by SFAS No. 167, Amendments to FIN 46(R), KPE does not consolidate the results of operations, assets or liabilities of the Investment Partnership in its financial statements.
 However, KPE does reflect its proportionate share of the Investment Partnership's net investment income or loss and net gain or loss on investments and foreign currency transactions in its statement of operations.
 The unaudited consolidated financial statements of the Investment Partnership, including the schedule of its investments, should be read in conjunction with KPE's unaudited financial statements.